Low Spongy Brake Pedal

 Aerated fluid is the most common cause of a low spongy brake pedal.
 Bleed the air from the system to restore fluid pressure.

 Master cylinders have seals that build pressure when the pedal is depressed.
 These seals wear in time, and fluid pressure begins to bypass the seal.
 This internal leak causes the brake pedal to sink towards the floor.
 Suspect leaking master cylinder cup seals if a low and fading brake pedal with no leaks found.

-The wheels should be checked for loose wheel bearings.
-Loose or faulty wheel bearings will result in a low spongy brake pedal.
-Never assume it's some other component like the master cylinder without checking other possible causes.
-Check these bearings by rocking the tire back and forth like the illustration.
+Loose and worn wheel bearings result in a low spongy brake pedal.
+Check wheel bearings by rocking the tire back and forth, like in the illustration.
 Excess movement indicates a worn wheel bearing.
-If the tire rocks from side to side, the steering rack, suspension components, or tie rod end looseness (most likely) should be inspected.
+Rock the wheel from side to side to check the steering rack, suspension components, or tie rod ends for looseness.

 Inspect each brake unit for leaks or swollen hoses.
-Have someone apply the brakes and watch each caliper assembly for excessive twist.
-Loose pins or mounting will result in twist and inefficient braking force at that unit.
+Then, have someone apply the brakes and watch each caliper assembly for an excessive twist: loose slide pins or mounting cause the caliper to twist when the brakes are applied.